vatlidak/cucs-sea-hmwk1/README.md

 * tests/test.txt: A demo test file

 ## Notes - Conventions
-Any user appearing either in the user definition portion should have a dedicated home folder except for one case: when the user tries to create his or her home folder for the first time.
+Any user appearing in the user definition portion should have a dedicated home folder except for one case: when the user tries to create his or her home folder for the first time.

 In the operations portion the commands "[CREATE|ACL] user.group filename" do not append an ACL "user.group rw" unlike what happens in the user